Fixed Asset Management and Compliance Training Course

 Format of the Course:

-- Facilitated discussions and group interactions.
+- Facilitated and group discussion.

-- Scenario-based presentations, briefings, and accident analysis.
+- Scenario based presentations, briefings and accident analysis.

-- Breakout scenario workshops and group presentations.
+- Break out scenario workshops and group presentation.

 Governance: Safety, Risk and Law